Outreach and Advocacy

 Medical and Allied Health Professionals

-• Guide Dogs Singapore’s rehabilitation programme and services for patients with vision loss
+• Learn about GDS comprehensive rehabilitation services designed to support patients with vision loss

 • Information on functional vision assessment